Saadi Lahlou: Biography

 In parallel, he continued his basic research in social psychology and cognitive science at the Laboratoire de Psychologie Sociale at EHESS, where he held research seminars (1998-2010); as scientific director of the Cognitive Technologies program at Fondation Maison des sciences de l'homme since 1998 and as associate CNRS research director at Edgar Morin Centre from CNRS-EHESS.
 He founded and coordinated the RUFAE network (Research on User-Friendly Augmented Environments).

 He joined the Institute of Social Psychology at the London School of Economics in January 2009 (now Department of Psychological and Behavioural Science), and was head of the Department from 2009 to 2013.
 He is a chartered member of (British Psychological Society), and a EURIAS senior fellow.
 Since 2018, he is the director of the Paris Institute for Advanced Study.
+He was elected member of the National Academy of Technologies of France (2022) and of the Academia Europaea (2023).